KD Financial Services, Inc. logo

 Frequently Asked Questions

-How long does KD Financial Services, Inc. take to show results?
+How does KD Financial Services, Inc. compare to similar companies?

 • Non-conventional borrowers with limited documentation or non-owner-occupied investment properties

-• VA and active/retired military borrowers seeking specialized loan programs
+• VA and active/retired military borrowers seeking listed loan programs

 • Homeowners with poor credit or non-standard income seeking access to multiple lender networks